 Making It Comfortable For Your Cat

 Here are some things to ensure your cat is comfortable for the night while sleeping in their carrier.
+Some cats will love sleeping in a carrier.

 Make Sure It’s Big Enough